-React vs Angular: An In-depth Comparison — SitePoint
+React vs Angular: An In-depth Comparison - SitePoint

 Adoption, Learning Curve and Development Experience

 An important criterion for choosing a new technology is how easy it is to learn.
-Of course, the answer depends on a wide range of factors such as your previous experience and a general familiarity with the related concepts and patterns.
+Of course, the answer depends on a wide range of factors, such as your previous experience and a general familiarity with the related concepts and patterns.
 However, we can still try to assess the number of new things you’ll need to learn to get started with a given framework.
-Now, if we assume that you already know ES6+, build tools and all of that, let’s see what else you’ll need to understand.
+Now, if we assume that you already know ES6+, build tools, and all of that, let’s see what else you’ll need to understand.

 React

-With react the first thing you’ll encounter is JSX.
-It does seem awkward to write for some developers, however, it doesn’t add that much complexity; Just expressions, which are actually JavaScript, and a special HTML-like syntax.
-You’ll also need to learn how to write components, use props for configuration and manage internal state.
-You don’t need to learn any new logical structures or loops since all of this is plain JavaScript.
+With React, the first thing you’ll encounter is JSX.
+It does seem awkward to write for some developers.
+However, it doesn’t add that much complexity: just expressions, which are JavaScript, and special HTML-like syntax.
+You’ll also need to learn how to write components, use props for configuration, and manage internal state.
+You don’t need to learn a new template syntax, since all of this is plain JavaScript.
+While React supports class-based components, with the introduction of hooks, functional development is getting more popular.
+This will require you to understand some basic functional development patterns.

 The official tutorial is an excellent place to start learning React.
 Once you’re done with that, get familiar with the router.
-The react router v4 might be slightly complex and unconventional, but nothing to worry about.
-Using Redux will require a paradigm shift to learn how to accomplish already familiar tasks in a manner suggested by the library.
-The free Getting Started with Redux video course can quickly introduce you to the core concepts.
-Depending on the size and the complexity of your project you’ll need to find and learn some additional libraries and this might be the tricky part, but after that everything should be smooth sailing.
+The React Router might be slightly complex and unconventional, but nothing to worry about.
+Depending on the size, complexity, and requirements of your project, you’ll need to find and learn some additional libraries, and this might be the tricky part.
+But after that, everything should be smooth sailing.

 We were genuinely surprised at how easy it was to get started using React.
-Even people with a backend development background and limited experience in frontend development were able to catch up quickly.
+Even people with a back-end development background and limited experience in front-end development were able to catch up quickly.
 The error messages you might encounter along the way are usually clear and provide explanations on how to resolve the underlying problem.

-The hardest part may be finding the right libraries for all of the required capabilities, but structuring and developing an application is remarkably simple.
+The downside is that you’ll need to invest time into choosing the libraries to support your development activities.
+Given how many of them are there, this can pose a challenge.
+But this can be done along with your development activities after you’ve gotten comfortable with the framework itself.

+Although TypeScript is not required for React, we strongly recommend you assess and adopt it in your projects.

 Angular

 Learning Angular will introduce you to more new concepts than React.
 First of all, you’ll need to get comfortable with TypeScript.
-For developers with experience in statically typed languages such as Java or .NET this might be easier to understand than JavaScript, but for pure JavaScript developers, this might require some effort.
+For developers with experience in statically typed languages such as Java or .NET, this might be easier to understand than JavaScript, but for pure JavaScript developers, this might require some effort.
+To start your journey, we can recommend the Tour of Heroes tutorial.

 The framework itself is rich in topics to learn, starting from basic ones such as modules, dependency injection, decorators, components, services, pipes, templates, and directives, to more advanced topics such as change detection, zones, AoT compilation, and Rx.js.
 These are all covered in the documentation.
 Rx.js is a heavy topic on its own and is described in much detail on the official website.
-While relatively easy to use on a basic level it gets more complicated when moving on to advanced topics.
+While relatively easy to use on a basic level, it gets more complicated when moving on to advanced topics.

 All in all, we noticed that the entry barrier for Angular is higher than for React.
-The sheer number of new concepts is confusing to newcomers.
-And even after you’ve started, the experience might be a bit rough since you need to keep in mind things like Rx.js subscription management, change detection performance and bananas in a box (yes, this is an actual advice from the documentation).
+The sheer number of new concepts may be overwhelming to newcomers.
+And even after you’ve started, the experience might be a bit rough, since you need to keep in mind things like Rx.js subscription management, change detection performance, and bananas in a box (yes, this is a piece of actual advice from the documentation).
 We often encountered error messages that are too cryptic to understand, so we had to google them and pray for an exact match.

 It might seem that we favor React here, and we definitely do.
-We’ve had experience onboarding new developers to both Angular and React projects of comparable size and complexity and somehow with React it always went smoother.
-But, like I said earlier, this depends on a broad range of factors and might work differently for you.
+We’ve had experience onboarding new developers to both Angular and React projects of comparable size and complexity, and somehow with React it always went smoother.
+But, as I said earlier, this depends on a broad range of factors and might work differently for you.

 You might have already noted that each framework has its own set of capabilities, both with their good and bad sides.
 But this analysis has been done outside of any particular context and thus doesn’t provide an answer on which framework should you choose.
-To decide on that, you’ll need to review it from a perspective of your project.
+To decide on that, you’ll need to review it from the perspective of your project.
 This is something you’ll need to do on your own.

 To get started, try answering these questions about your project and when you do, match the answers against what you’ve learned about the two frameworks.
 This list might not be complete, but should be enough to get you started: